 Malachi 3:1 | NIV

 Here it talks about John the Baptist that will come followed straight after by the Messiah.
 The Messiah will come to His temple.
 So the temple will clearly have to exist by the time the Messiah comes.

 So what now?
 The Messiah will come while the temple exists and he will build it.
 Is he going to tear it down and rebuild it?

 This reminds me of one of the strangest things Jesus used to say.
 They actually even tried to use it as a reason to crucify Him.

-However I do think the tongues of fire was meant to show God was coming down again but this time upon individuals instead of a mountain or a temple.
-In fact I think it was meant to show that people were now becoming God’s temple (dwelling place) and that a new covenant was being established replacing the one at Mount Sinai.
-As such I think it also signified that the Messiah had finished his work and had in fact rebuilt the temple literally fulfilling the prophecy in Zechariah 6.
-Believers would now be God’s temple.
+The tongues of fire on Pentecost were meant to show God was coming down again but this time upon individuals instead of a physical temple.
+It was meant to show that people were now becoming God’s temple (dwelling place).
+It signified that the Messiah had finished his work and had in fact rebuilt the temple literally fulfilling the prophecy in Zechariah 6.
+Believers would now be God’s temple instead of the physical temple in Jerusalem.
 The physical temple in Jerusalem was obsolete.

-On top of all this you will read that there were people from all over the Roman Empire in Jerusalem for the Passover on the day of Pentecost.
-Many put their faith in Jesus and so became temples of God since He started to live in their hearts.
+On top of all this you will read that there were people from all over the Roman Empire in Jerusalem for the Passover and they were still there on the day of Pentecost.
+Many put their faith in Jesus and so became temples of God since He started to live in their hearts by God’s Spirit.
 And even up till today people from very far away still put their faith in Jesus every day and so extend the temple of God.
 And so they fulfill the last part of this prophecy in Zechariah that says people will come from far away to help rebuild the temple.